ABHI165/Noober-iOS/README.md

 That's it!
 Noober 2.0 will be added to your iOS project, allowing you to enjoy the benefits of iOS-specific debugging.

-> [!NOTE]
-> [Check out](https://github.com/ABHI165/Noober-2.0/) the Noober library, built with Kotlin Multiplatform (KMM) to provide cross-platform functionality for both Android and iOS native projects.
-While the library itself is written in KMM, it's designed to be seamlessly integrated into both Android and iOS applications for debugging purposes.
-I am also actively working on developing a native Android version of Noober, so stay tuned for updates!

 ## 🚀 Initialization

+> [!WARNING]
+> Noober is designed for debugging purposes only.
+Make sure to use `#if DEBUG` when using Noober APIs in your production code.

 In your AppDelegate: